astromaticly/RoSocial/README.md

 Party System: Create and manage in-game parties.
 Player Status Tracking: Track online/offline status of players.

-Installation
+# Installation
 To use RoSocial in your Roblox game, follow these steps:

-Download the latest release from GitHub Releases.
+1. Download the latest release from GitHub Releases.

-Import the module into your game.
+2. Import the module into your game

-Require the module in your scripts:
+3. Require the module in your scripts:

+`local RoSocial = require(path.to.RoSocial)